 In fact, those differences with Atkins outline some of the popular keto diet myths, such as it being another high-protein plan, recommending any type of fat and that barely any science research backs up the benefits.
 These are nutrition lies, plain and simple.

 So is the keto diet healthy?
 If it’s done Atkins style?
 No. But if relying on healthy fats, greens and organic meats?
 Very much so.

 What does “keto” stand for exactly?
 Keto is short for ketosis, which is the result of following the standard ketogenic diet, which is why it’s also sometimes called “the ketosis diet” or “ketosis diet plan.”

 Following a ketogenic diet puts your body into a state of “ketosis,” which is a metabolic state that occurs when most of the body’s energy comes from ketone bodies in the blood, rather than from glucose from carbohydrate foods (like grains, all sources of sugar or fruit, for example).
 This is in contrast to a glycolytic state, where blood glucose (sugar) provides most of the body’s fuel (or energy).

 This state can also be achieved by multiple days of total fasting, but that isn’t sustainable beyond a few days.
-(It’s why some keto diet plans for beginners combine intermittent fasting or IMF with the keto diet for greater weight loss effects.)
+(It’s why some keto diet plans for beginners combine intermittent fasting with keto for greater weight loss effects.)

 Although dietary fat (especially saturated fat) often gets a bad name, provoking fear of weight gain and heart disease, it’s also your body’s second preferred source of energy when carbohydrates are not easily accessible.